Rosh3639/Rosh3639/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Personal projects :star_struck:
 - 🌱 I’m currently learning ...
-Data analysis, Java :nerd_face: :nerd_face:
+Data Structures & Algorithms, Java :nerd_face: :nerd_face:
 - ⚡ :star_struck: I’m currently interning at microsoft 😄
 - 👯 I’m looking to collaborate on ...
 Any web related project :relaxed:
 - 🤔 I’m looking for help with ...
 Anything :lying_face: